giderb/pyBuckling/README.md

                For instance, in order to achieve 50% fixity, the buckling program is run with SS conditions and again with CC boundary conditions and the two critical buckling loads are averaged.
 - num_terms: Buckling half wave number and the number of terms for Ritz solution.
 12 is generally sufficient to cover all possible combinations.
              Can be lowered down to 6 or even 4, if the number of half waves are known.

+This module reads the inputs from an Excel file, which includes "ABD_Matrix" and "Loads" sheets.
+6x6 ABD matrix should be entered in the upperleft corner of the "ABD_Matrix" sheet.
+Several load cases can be inputted in the "Loads" page, with respect to the instructions provided in the "Conventions" sheet.
+An example input file is provided in the distribution - "Inputs.xlsx".